mvysny/vaadin-on-kotlin/vok-example-crud-jpa/README.md

 If you prefer the evil you are accustomed to, then you can start off this example.
 The application demonstrates the following things:

 * Linking to a database.
-VaadinOnKotlin uses Hibernate for JPA O/R mapping when accessing the database.
+Vaadin-on-Kotlin encourages you to use the [vok-orm](../vok-example-crud-sql2o) approach but you can also use the alternative approach of Hibernate for JPA O/R mapping when accessing the database.
   The example project is simply using an in-memory H2 database, so that no additional setup is necessary.
 See [build.gradle](build.gradle) the db section for more details.
   To link to the database, we use the traditional JPA